 John Robertson, Dr Janina Ramirez or Eric 'Winkle' Brown, you must understand.
 I'm not the kind of person who pushes myself forward in social situations anyway, so I wouldn't normally approach people whom I admire, nor would I usually enter competitions to meet them, and neither would I apply to go on meet 'n' greets at events.
 So why then, about a month or so ago, did I decide that I'd quite like to go and meet the singer/songwriter, and former leader of Porcupine Tree, Steven Wilson, when the proprietor of the marvellous 101 Collectors Records in Farnham announced that Wilson would be doing an instore in his shop in March?
 Well, I can't answer that.
-I'd not had too much of a good time over January, both myself and my wife had 'flu, which meant my birthday was pretty rubbish.
+I'd not had too much of a good time over January, I'd had a bout of the 'flu, which meant my birthday was pretty rubbish.
 The 'flu then buggered off and left me with hearing problems.
 So life's not exactly been a riot.
-Something inside just said "Bugger it, I want some records signed and I've got some leave from work to use up and I'd like to do something fun"
+Something inside just said "Bugger it, I want some records signed, I've got some leave from work to use up and I'd like to do something fun"

 So last Monday, off I set for the 170 mile journey down the M1, around the M25 and across the M3 to the small Surrey town.
 I nipped into the shop first to buy a vinyl copy of the LP from Andy, the friendly chap who runs the store.
 Then to check into my hotel for the night.
 Hmmm, checking into a hotel on your own when you're clearly not there on business leads to all sorts of odd looks from the check-in staff.
 It's almost as though they think you're up to no good.
 What they don't realise is that they could give me odd looks all they like but I knew that there was hardly any hot water available in the room.